 MSDT Follina vulnerability

-Table of contents
+Table of Contents

-What is Microsoft vulnerability MSDT-Follina?
+What is Microsoft Vulnerability MSDT-Follina?

 General information about MSDT-Follina

-your IT system?
+Spare your IT system?

 Test your IT now with a professional penetration test!

-To the penetration test
+For the penetration test

 Workaround

-1. open the command line as administrator
+1. Open command line as administrator

 reg export HKEY_CLASSES_ROOT\ms-msdt filename

-3. delete the registry key by means of:
+3. Delete the registry key using:

 reg delete HKEY_CLASSES_ROOT\ms-msdt /f